Pecora: Evolutionary history

 The first fossil ruminants appeared in the Early Eocene and were small, likely omnivorous, forest-dwellers.
+Molecular dating studies estimate that Ruminantia split into the two sister clades Pecora and Tragulina around 45 million years ago, during the Eocene.
+However, it was not until 15 million years later, at around 30 million years ago during the Oligocene, that the evolutionary radiation of Pecora began and the five families appeared (Bovidae, Cervidae, Moschidae, Giraffidae, and Antilocapridae).

-Artiodactyls with cranial appendages first occur in the early Miocene.
-The appearance of Pecora during the Miocene suggests that its rapid diversification may correspond to the climate change events of that epoch.
+The appearance of many Pecoran fossils during the Miocene suggests that its rapid diversification may correspond to the climate change events of that epoch, as this time period was marked by much of Earth's forest habitats being replaced by grasslands due to widespread cooling and drying.

 It is likely that the antelopes, giraffids, and pronghorns evolved in an open environment while the cervids, including the caribou, evolved in a woodland habitat.
 The type of gallop in Pecorian species is shown to be closely related to their environment and anatomy, where light Pecorian species use both flexed and extended suspensions in their fast gallops.
 The white-tail and mule-deer have been observed to primarily use the extended suspension, since in this phase of their gallop they leap over bushes and logs that are present in their brush environment.
 However, heavy Pecorian species do not use extended suspensions as most have backs that slope downward with shorter hind legs.

-Taxonomy and Classification
+Taxonomy and classification

 Pecora is an infraorder within the larger suborder Ruminantia, and is the sister clade to the infraorder Tragulina (of which Tragulidae is the only surviving family).

 Pecora's placement within Artiodactyla can be represented in the following cladogram: